1neWrld/Quack-Mayhem/README.md

 - A single player game, where players choose an action to inflict on the opposing opponent
   - 2 player feature will be implemented in future updates
-- Choices to make are based pn a variety of actions
+- Choices to make are based on a variety of actions
+- Actions to do per turn are limit by the amount of action points available
 - Environment is set on a grid
-- Players can choose to move a duck from a radius of 2 units
+- Players can choose to move a duck from a radius of 4 grids each direction
-- 4 choices per turn
 - A cooldown is iminent per action done.

 ---